 Ruth: “I feel unimportant when we make plans and you cancel them.
 I’m sure you don’t mean to make me feel that way.
 Can we make time this week to do something together?”

-By focusing on your feelings beneath the anger, you welcome your partner to offer empathy and make a repair instead of becoming defensive.
 Instead of starting a fight, you’re starting a respectful dialogue about your feelings.
 You are also asking your partner to be on your team.

 Couples who understand that respect, kindness, and love are more effective than harshness and criticism are what Dr. John Gottman calls the Masters of Relationships.